 Macalester’s yearly Founder’s Day tradition of playing Pushball ended almost as soon as it began this year.

 Audrey Kohout '14 turned her passion for technology into a corporate job offer.

 His Holiness the Dalai Lama’s Speech at Macalester

 Much to his surprise, Andrew Olinger ’15 found his intellectual passion in chemistry.

 Computer science students design website to support research on Neglected Tropical Diseases.

-Without even asking, Ruby Byrne, Sam Faulkner, Jack Reece, and Everest Robinson unanimously agree that free food on campus is not only a beautiful thing.
+Without even asking, Ruby Byrne, Sam Faulkner, Jack Reece, and Everest Robinson unanimously agree that free food on campus is a beautiful thing.

-Tennis champ, speedcuber, entrepreneur, farmer.
+Tennis champ, speedcuber, entrepreneur, rancher.
 Macalester students pursue an array of interests outside the classroom.